gorhill/uBlock/README.md

 The Firefox version of uBlock Origin has [an extra feature](https://github.com/gorhill/uBlock/wiki/Inline-script-tag-filtering) currently not yet available on Chromium-based browsers -- which feature is of great help to foil attempts by many web sites to circumvent blockers.

 Also of interest: [Deploying uBlock Origin for Firefox with CCK2 and Group Policy](http://decentsecurity.com/ublock-for-firefox-deployment/).

-#### Safari

-There is no support for Safari for uBlock Origin.

-Best is that you install [chrisaljoudi/uBlock](https://github.com/chrisaljoudi/uBlock), which has official support for Safari.

 #### Note for all browsers